CodeboxIDE/package-find/README.md

-# About Dialog
+# Find Files & Codes

-This package contains the command to show informations about Codebox.
+This package contains the commands and service to find files and code inside the workspace.